 Developmental stuttering, hence the name, starts when a child is young and is just learning how to talk.
 This is the most common type of stuttering and often times the easiest to fix.

 Neurogenic stuttering occurs after a traumatic injury to the brain, a stroke, or other damage to the head.
 When neurogenic stuttering happens, it is caused by a dysfunction of brain signals to the nerves and muscles of the body.

-Psychogenic stuttering is the least common form of stuttering and is thought to be caused by a traumatic emotional event or psychological issues such as impaired reasoning or thinking.
+Psychogenic stuttering definition: the least common form of stuttering and is thought to be caused by a traumatic emotional event or psychological issues such as impaired reasoning or thinking.

 What Causes Stuttering?